smartGraphQL/PROgraphQL/README.md

 }
 ```

-Cyclical Queries can cause servers to crash by being nested to a large amount, and this is where setting a limit comes into play, by rejecting cyclical queries such as the following:
+Cyclical Queries can cause servers to crash by being nested to a large amount, and this is where setting a depth limit becomes useful.
+A depth limit can reject cyclical queries such as the following:

 ```graphql
 query{